fjvallarino/monomer/docs/tutorials/00-setup.md

 #### Notes

-Currently Monomer fails to compile on M1 Macs.
-This issue should be fixed when GHC 9.2 is released, since it will include a native code generator for that CPU.
+The standard build process currently fails on M1 Macs.
+This issue should be fixed when support for `GHC 9.2` is added to `stack`, since that version of GHC includes a native code generator for M1 processors.

+It has been [reported](https://github.com/fjvallarino/monomer/issues/1) that:

-Until that time, it has been [reported](https://github.com/fjvallarino/monomer/issues/1#issuecomment-914866110) that building for x86 and running the application in the Rosetta shell works well.
+- Building for x86 and running the application in the Rosetta shell works well.
+- Applying some workarounds, mentioned in the same issue, the build can work on M1.

 ### Linux